tygardner/github-api/README.md

 #Exploring the GitHub API

 Today we are going to create a tool that allows us to look up a github user via their username, and pull cool data from their account!

+*Note, the basic github api only allows 60 requests an hour.
+Make sure you use them sparingly!*

 ## Basic Setup
 - Create the index.html file